grpc/grpc.io/content/en/docs/languages/cpp/basics.md

 independently.

-Note that since `received_notes_` is an instance variable and is accessed by multiple threads.
-We use a mutex lock here to guarantee exclusive access.
+Note that since `received_notes_` is an instance variable and is accessed by multiple threads, we use a mutex lock here to guarantee exclusive access.

 #### Starting the server